 Florida Friendly Fertilizer Use Ordinance

-We are working with many stakeholders to develop solutions to get our lagoon to a healthier state.
 On January 14, 2014, the Titusville City Council adopted Ordinance 36-2013 establishing regulations on fertilizer applications within the City.

 To help the Lagoon, it is important that everyone uses fertilizer only at the right time, use only what you need, use slow-release nitrogen, don’t use phosphate-containing fertilizer and don’t fertilizer during the rainy season.

-Understand Your Fertilizer Ordinance
+Titusville's Fertilizer Ordinance

-June 1 Through September 30
+June 1 - September 30

-October 1 Through May 31
+October 1 - May 31

 1. No Phosphate Fertilizer: Only use "No Phosphate Fertilizer" unless a plant test shows that there is a phosphorus deficiency.